 Fad diets don’t follow standard dietary recommendations and they often threaten the health of those who follow them.
 Meanwhile, the founders of these fad diets – and their disciples who sell the diet through books, coaching, and apps – are raking in some serious profits (fad dieting is a multi-million dollar industry).

 I have written before on the problem with fad diets.
-For example, while the Atkins and Dukan diets can offer rapid weight loss, this isn’t necessarily healthy – rapid weight loss can ironically lead to rapid weight gain, due to the metabolic changes it causes (when your body experiences quick weight loss it goes into starvation mode to help you put on the pound).
+For example, while the Atkins and Dukan diets can offer rapid weight loss, this isn’t necessarily healthy – rapid weight loss can ironically lead to rapid weight gain, due to the metabolic changes it causes (when your body experiences quick weight loss it goes into starvation mode to help you put on the pounds).
 Slower weight loss is thus associated with greater health benefits.
 Because fad diets are highly restrictive, when they are over, people will naturally want to reward themselves or indulge again, which can result in reverting back to old eating habits.
 This commonly leads to a ‘yo-yo effect’, also known as weight cycling, whereby you rapidly lose weight, gain weight, lose it, and so on.
 And this process can have harmful effects on your health, such as an increased risk of heart disease.

 The restrictive nature of fad diets can impact your physical and mental health in many ways.
 Many of these diets severely restrict food groups or nutrients that you need to protect your health.
 For example, some diets involve extremely low amounts of carbohydrates (including whole foods like fruit and wholegrain carbohydrates), which can result in low energy and fatigue.
 Other diets, meanwhile, may be very low in fat and protein, which can result in a host of physical and mental health issues.
 A fad diet can be so heavily restricted that it creates a calorie deficit, which will simply make it difficult to function and feel well throughout the day.
 And with all of these risks and adverse health effects, research has shown that fad diets don’t help you lose weight in the long-term.